How to Shop For Electricity in Texas

 First off, consider that for-profit REPs are motivated to resell you electricity at the highest price they can.
 As a result, some (but not all) put a lot of effort into advertising and gimmicks that make it harder for the average consumer to compute their real costs.

-In our experience, anything offered for “free” is a red flag.
+Anything offered for “free” is generally a red flag.
 If it’s free nights and/or weekends, you can bet the weekday rate is inflated more than enough to compensate.
 If it’s a fancy new thermostat, cash back rewards, or an electric puppy, chances are good you could buy it yourself much cheaper elsewhere.

 The more you hear about a plan on TV and radio, the more expensive it tends to be.
 (How else could they afford all that advertising?)
 The cheapest plans are unlikely to be posted anywhere but on PowerToChoose.org and maybe the retailer’s own website.